invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/flows/04_import-flow-traces/import-flow-prog-via-http.md

 ```

 ### Azure link on events
 Add a link and resource ID if you can track back an event to Azure.
-These details will populate the Dashboard for a click-through experience.
+These details populates the Dashboard for a click-through experience.

 ```json
 // event